Washington State Route 167: Future

 WSDOT has planned to convert the entire route in Pierce County to a freeway since the mid-20th century.
 WSDOT is performing advance design and engineering work.
 The proposed highway would bypass the snarled traffic at Meridian Way in Puyallup and continue across Interstate 5 to SR 509 in the city of Fife.
-The project would construct a new six mile (10 km) freeway north of the Puyallup River and complete the partial interchange at Meridian Way (SR 161) with a single-point urban interchange (SPUI).
+The project would construct a new six mile (10 km) freeway north of the Puyallup River and complete the partial interchange at Meridian Way (SR 161) with a diverging diamond interchange (DDI).
 The new freeway would be four lanes with adequate space for future HOV lanes.
-The interchange with I-5 would be a diverging diamond interchange, the third in the state.
+The interchange with I-5 would also be a DDI, the third in the state.
 Another future project will later upgrade the diverging diamond interchange with Interstate 5 to a system interchange which would include direct HOV lane ramps between the two freeways.
 The upgraded SR 167 would save time traveling from Tacoma to Puyallup, as the original highway is just a four-lane road with at-grade intersections and a speed limit of 50 mi/h.
 It would also, in theory, complete the gap of a bypass to I-5 between Renton and Tacoma.
 SR 512 currently provides a freeway bypass of I-5 between Puyallup and Lakewood (south of Tacoma).